puppetlabs/puppetserver/documentation/subcommands.markdown

 lein <subcommand> -c /path/to/puppet-server.conf [--] [<args>]
 ~~~

-Note that if you are running from source, you need to separate flag arguments (such as `--version` or -`e`) with `--`, as shown above.
+Note that if you are running from source, you need to separate flag arguments (such as `--version` or `-e`) with `--`, as shown above.
 Otherwise, those arguments will be applied to Leiningen instead of to Puppet Server.
 This isn't necessary when running from
 packages (i.e., `puppetserver <subcommand>`).

 ## gem